 - Subscription Box Value – Many boxes contain products whose retail value is more than the price paid for the box.
 In fact values are often double or even triple what you paid for the box.
 Chances are you will not love every product included but the extra value still makes the box as a whole feel like a great deal.
 Also, there’s value in trying out a sample size of a product and learning it’s not for you rather than finding that out only after buying the full-size version.

 - Curation – Many subscription boxes choose the items you receive especially for you based on your needs and preferences.
-This can be a major selling point for people who hate shopping or have trouble finding what they like in stores.
+This is a major selling point for people who hate shopping or have trouble finding what they like in stores.
 Also, knowing the products were chosen just for them increases the thrill of opening a new box.

-- Convenience – Having items delivered automatically each month can save time and ensure that you always have important items on hand when needed.
+- Convenience – Having items delivered automatically each month can save time and ensure that you always have important items on hand.
 For example, a working mother can use a subscription box to get baby food, toilet paper, and other home goods delivered on a monthly schedule.
 That way, she always has what she needs and doesn’t have to take time out of her busy schedule for routine shopping.

 Disadvantages of Subscription Boxes